 - 1/2 a bottle white wine

-Remove the lid from the pan and add in the cream.
+- Remove the lid from the pan and stir in the cream.
 Add a pinch of salt and pepper, then give the mixture a stir.
-Raise the heat to medium and let the mixture simmer and bubble away for another 10 minutes.
+Raise the heat to medium-high and let the mixture simmer and bubble away for another 10 minutes.
 Spoon the sauce over the chicken a couple of times as the sauce simmers for those 10 minutes.
 Taste test the sauce for salt, and add more if needed.

 - Garnish the dish with fresh chopped parsley and serve with a side of crusty French bread.